 Distress lights for life jackets

-Most automatic life jackets can be fitted with emergency lights to increase the chance of a quick rescue in poor visibility or darkness.
-Every manufacturer uses a slightly different lighting system.
-Some lights are stuck directly onto the air chamber and illuminate the whole jacket, other manufacturers use antenna-shaped lights, which are fastened to the jacket with Velcro tape and either activate automatically on water contact or when the life jacket is inflated in the event of an emergency, or can be switched on manually.
-The light duration of individual life jacket lights is very different and varies from between 2 and 10 hours.
+Here too, there is a wide range of different lights on the market.
+Some lights are stuck directly onto the air chamber and illuminate the whole jacket, other manufacturers use antenna-shaped lights, which are fastened to the jacket with velcro tape and either activate automatically on water contact or when the life jacket is inflated in the event of an emergency, or can be switched on manually.
+The light duration of individual life jacket lights is very different and varies between 2 and 10 hours.

 Emergency transmitters for life jackets

-Life jacket lights & emergency transmitters for life jackets
+Life lines for life jackets

 - If your life jacket has a crotch strap, put it on and tighten it so that there is no play in the upright position, but you can still move comfortably.
 The crotch strap prevents the life jacket from sliding up towards the head in an emergency.